 190 calories | 20g protein | 27g carbs (1g sugar, 26g fiber)

-The Pegan bar is only a point behind the top 3.
+The Pegan bar is a soy free bar that’s only a point behind the top 3.
 As the name suggests, it’s both a paleo and vegan bar, the protein comes mainly from sacha inchi (a type of mountain peanut).
-It has a ton of fiber and is low in sugar.

 Let’s break down its scores: